vzubarieva/Parks-Lookup.Solution/README.md

 - open MySQL Workbench

-- In terminal, navigate into Pierre-s-Sweet-and-Savory-Treats.Solution /SweetAndSavory/ and enter this command, to install necessary packages
+- In terminal, navigate into Parks-Lookup.Solution/Park-Lookup/ and enter this command, to install necessary packages

   $ dotnet restore